python/cpython/Doc/library/logging.rst

 As you can see, merging of variable data into the event description message uses the old, %-style of string formatting.
 This is for backwards
 compatibility: the logging package pre-dates newer formatting options such as :meth:`str.format` and :class:`string.Template`.
-These formatting options *are* supported, but exploring them is outside the scope of this tutorial.
+These newer formatting options *are* supported, but exploring them is outside the scope of this tutorial.

 Changing the format of displayed messages